 Disability-related accommodations are determined by the Office of Accessibility Resources and Services (OARS).
-Students requesting disability-related accommodations work with their advisor to request needed accommodations.
+Students requesting disability-related accommodations work with their advisor or a BUILD Staff member to request needed accommodations.
 Once OARS determines that accommodations are to be made, they will notify the student and the instructor via email.